Starwood CEO: Oil price rise reflects robust economy

 Frits Van Paasschen said the current increase in oil prices reflects a U.S. and global economy that is gaining speed, a factor that bodes well overall for hotels.

-Starwood caters to higher-end customers with brands that include Sheraton, W and Westin.
+Starwood HOT.N caters to higher-end customers with brands that include Sheraton, W and Westin.

 Oil prices rose on Friday, with Brent crude moving above $125 a barrel, as Iran oil supply worries and a weakening of the dollar on lesser chances of U.S. monetary policy tightening improved investor risk appetite for commodities.